Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 9/8/2021 (Day 98)

+- Left the YOLO game in the dust (for now!) and continued on my 100 Days journey by completing 5 kata on Codewars.
+And I learned a new JS method - endsWith()!

 ## 8/18/2021 (Day 97)

 - Worked on YOLO game styling - trickiest part was styling radio buttons, but made it through that with Stefanie's awesome tutorial.
 Also got it deployed to Netlify so I can start working out any issues there!